 For example, when they ask this question, you could say:

 “I graduated three years ago with my degree in Nursing, and have been working at XYZ hospital since then.
-I was promoted once and enjoy the role, but I’m now looking to gain exposure to new clinical areas to broaden my experience.
+I’ve been promoted once and enjoy my work, but I’m now looking to gain exposure to new clinical areas to broaden my experience.
 Our hospital doesn’t have any openings outside of my current floor, so I’m beginning to look elsewhere to try to find a career-advancing position that will allow me to continue growing as a Nurse.”

 This is another one of the most common interview questions for nurses.
 Employers will typically want to know where and when you got your Nursing degree.

 So be familiar with this before your job interview, and give a brief, concise answer.
 There’s no need to talk for long, but tell them your degree, where it’s from, and consider highlighting one or two key projects you completed during your academic work.